 It looks like a piece of paper.
 For credit unions and banks, the roadmap to digitization has a very obvious first stop—getting more members and customers to sign up for eStatements instead of paper statements.
 What’s one way to do that?
 By using a piece of paper—the statement itself or an envelope—to incentivize them.
 A circular bit of logic that works.

 It looks like an email list.
-On paper (especially on paper), a more robust email database may not sound like a revolution.
-But for, let’s say, a nonprofit organization looking to connect with donors or members?
+A more robust email database may not sound like a revolution.
+But for, let’s say, a property management company looking to reach their homeowners?
 An email list is a powerful trigger; it cracks open new campaign possibilities.
 The list itself is not the digital transformation—what the list empowers you to do next is.

 It looks like a payment portal.
 We often talk about the importance of enabling customers to pay when, how, and where they want.
 But this approach needs to reconcile on the other side with the places accepting those payments.
 Take a county tax office as an example.
 The administrators there already collect both traditional and digital forms of payment from taxpayers.
 What can be transformative for their office is having all collections, reconciliations, and reporting happen through one portal.
 This eliminates multiple-vendor management while allowing for payment freedom on the taxpayer side.